wafarag/Deep-Deterministic-Policy-Gradients-for-Reacher-Robot-Arm/README.md

 Code for the **ReacherAgent** can be viewed [here](https://github.com/Unity-Technologies/ml-agents/blob/master/UnitySDK/Assets/ML-Agents/Examples/Reacher/Scripts/ReacherAgent.cs)

-The animation below shows a version of the environment with multiple arms:
+The animation below shows a version of the environment with 10 arms follow the goal spheres movements:

 ![Reacher Environment](images/reacher.gif)

-A video of the hands (blue) and goal spheres (green) in motion is [here](https://youtu.be/2N9EoF6pQyE).
+A video -from UNITY- of the hands (blue) and goal spheres (green) in motion can be watched [here](https://youtu.be/2N9EoF6pQyE).

 A reward of +0.01 is provided for each step that the agent's hand is in the goal location.

-The environment is considered solved when the agent has an average score of 30 or higher in 100 episodes.
+The environment is considered solved when the agent has an average score of 30 or higher in a rolling 100 episodes.

 ## Getting Started